easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/1_Intro/1_08_basic_usage.md

 ...
 ```

-This is sligthly different from the default EasyBuild setup, where the modules, software,
+This is slightly different from the default EasyBuild setup, where the modules, software,
 repository and sources would be installed in respectively the subdirectories `modules`,
 `software`, `ebfiles_repo` and `sources` of the directory pointed to by the `installpath`
 line.